wp-plugins/app-store-assistant/readme.txt

 * Fixed: Affiliate Network support for LinkShare
 * Added: Affiliate Network partnerId pulldown menu in preferences
 * Changed: Can now be used with out belonging to the Affiliate program (We do strongly suggest you join though, you should be earning this commission.)
-* Added: Options to display, or not, various app details
+* Added: Settings to display, or not, various app details
 	* Title
 	* Version
 	* Developer Name